Inmarsat and Deutsche Telekom to offer in-flight broadband in Europe

 Ahead of the hybrid network trial, Lufthansa said it would offer in-flight connections on European flights using Inmarsat’s separate new satellite network GlobalXpress from 2016.

-Analysts at Jefferies welcomed the announcements, although questions, for example on the split of revenue and costs, would need to be answered.

-“While Lufthansa validates the commercial and technical proposition, the presence of Deutsche Telekom validates our view that Inmarsat is uniquely positioned as a ‘strategic’ cog in the final frontier of wireless,” they said.

-A air-to-ground network serving commercial aircraft has been offered in the United States by Gogo Inc since 2008. ($1 = 0.8936 euros)
+A air-to-ground network serving commercial aircraft has been offered in the United States by Gogo Inc since 2008.
+(Reporting by Paul Sandle and Peter Maushagen; Editing by Keith Weir)